DSC-Capstone/dsc-capstone.github.io/student/assignment-descriptions.md

 product, or service.
 There must be some consumer-facing (or general-audience) component to this work.

-The visual presentation is graded by the methodology instructor.
+The visual presentation is graded by the domain mentor.

 ### Code Artifact